Colorectal Cancer: What to Know

 • Changes in bowel habits.

-• Diarrhea, constipation, or frequent gas pain.
+• Diarrhea, trouble pooping (constipation), or frequent gas pain.

 How is this diagnosed?

-• A medical history.
+• An exam and your medical history.

 • Tests.
 These may include: